bbc/wraith/README.md

 You'll need either PhantomJS or SlimerJS, ImageMagick & Ruby 1.9.3 or greater.
 It's up to you to decide which browser engine you want to run it against.

 On Mac OS X, the install script will install PhantomJS & ImageMagick for you, assuming you have [homebrew](http://brew.sh) installed, otherwise it'll tell you to install them.

-Also install the imagesize gem
+Also install the image_size gem
-`gem install imagesize`
+`gem install image_size`

 On Ubuntu 12.04, you will need to apt-get the following packages: